 – Harvesting often will keep your plants small and will stimulate the plants to grow new leaves for you.

 – Every two to three months, add a bit of organic liquid fertilizer to your water to replace the nutrients your plants are taking out of the soil.
 Fish emulsion is a fine all-purpose fertilizer.

 THE UPSIDE DOWN

 When people first start practicing yoga often times the word inversion only means one thing . . .
 Handstands!

 In fact, there are several postures you can do to reap the benefits of inversions even if you can’t get completely upside down.
 Glenn Crocker, Senior Program Guide at The Ranch Malibu and Certified Yoga Instructor explains that “an inversion is anytime your heart is above your head and your hips are above your heart.”
 Just think of all the poses that aren’t handstands or headstands that allow you to do just that!
-By adding inversions to your regular practice Glenn notes that “over time not only will your flexibility grow but you will also see improvements in balance, strength, confidence and most important your health!”
+By adding inversions to your regular practice Glenn notes that “over time not only will your flexibility grow but you will also see improvements in balance, strength, confidence and most importantly your health!”
 Read on for 4 different inversions of varying intensity that Glenn recommends to shift your perspective upside down!

 Forward Fold (Uttanasana)

 – Increases flexibility in the hamstrings and calves while calming the mind